B1nus/minitron/README.md

 Follow [their official instructions](https://octoeverywhere.com/dashboard?source=mainsail_docs).
 To learn of other solutions visit [mainsails page](https://docs.mainsail.xyz/overview/quicktips/remote-access).

 ## Backups
-I broke my sd card to my printer once.
+I broke my sd card once.
 Not fun.
 Nowdays I always backup my config files to github with [klipper-backup.git](https://github.com/Staubgeborener/klipper-backup?tab=readme-ov-file).
 Follow the instructions in their [documentation](https://klipperbackup.xyz/).

 # rtl8188eu
 This specific driver caused me some trouble.
 To fix it, install the driver with this [excellent tutorial](https://gist.github.com/MBing/de297a8ae5e8a191c55a67a568d20d31) by [MBing](https://gist.github.com/MBing).
 However, I prefer a static ip address so my /etc/network/interfaces looks like this instead: